CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 Data structures for storing game status:
-Utilized a wide range of data structures, such as vectors, dynamically allocated arrays, strings, and integers.
+Utilized a wide range of data structures, such as vectors, maps, dynamically allocated arrays, strings, and integers.
 Pointers are also extensively employed, for instance, a vector of pointers is utilized to manage and access all dynamically allocated instances of a class.

 Dynamic memory management:
 Dynamic String Allocation: In the case where the user input is invalid (level greater than 4 or less than 1), dynamic memory allocation is used to create a new string object gotIt.
 This string is used to inform the user of the invalid input and measures taken.
 For example: string *gotIt = new string;.